+The American Journal of Trial Advocacy is the nation’s oldest law review dedicated to the art of trial advocacy.
 Through the efforts of the late Dean Donald E. Corley, the American Journal of Trial Advocacy was founded in 1977.
 Dean Corley believed demands were rising throughout the profession for increased study and analysis of trial advocacy as a specialty within the law.
-Traditional law reviews have been unable to meet these demands due to their emphasis on a theoretical analysis of the body of the law.
-Because of their restrictive formats, ordinary law reviews do not deal with actual litigation practices to any significant degree.
+Traditional law reviews had been unable to meet these demands because oftheir emphasis on a theoretical analysis of the body of the law rather than actual litigation practices.

 Journal members are selected from a highly competitive candidates writing program.
 Students ranked at the top of their class and select winners of writing and advocacy competitions are extended invitations to participate in the program, which consists of a write-on competition and Bluebook examination.
 This competitive admittance program ensures a continued high level of quality throughout the American Journal of Trial Advocacy’s writing and editing process.